 Spring Cleaning Sprints: The Ultimate Way to Clean Your Home in 15 Minutes or Less

-Early in the pandemic, I read a meme that said: “Trying to clean while your whole family is home is like trying to brush your teeth while eating Oreos.”
-Boy do I feel this!
+I once read a meme that said: “Trying to clean while your whole family is home is like trying to brush your teeth while eating Oreos.”
+Boy do I feel this–especially after a week of spring break.

-My house is looking a little rough but between raising a family, running a business, managing a household, and navigating hybrid learning, a spring cleaning marathon a la Martha Stewart is just.not.happening.
+My house is looking a little rough but between raising a family, running a business, and managing a household, a spring cleaning marathon a la Martha Stewart is just.not.happening.
 Instead, I plan on getting some key tasks done in shorter sprints — and you can too!
 Here’s how:

 Shift your mindset.
 Instead of thinking “I have to clean this room because it’s disgusting and driving me crazy” reframe your motivation to focus on the benefit: “Cleaning this space will…boost my energy, improve my mood, help me focus, reduce my stress, etc.